Written By: Chloe Wilson - BSc(Hons) Physiotherapy

 Diagnosing a subluxed cuboid can be difficult and cuboid syndrome is often misdiagnosed.
 Imaging studies such as x-rays, MRIs and CT scans often fail to show cuboid subluxation but they can be useful for ruling out other causes of pain.

-There is no conclusive test for Cuboid Syndrome but your doctor will usually assess to see if there is pain and stiffness on palpation of the bone (when they press firmly on the cuboid through the sole of your foot).
+There is no conclusive cuboid syndrome test but your doctor will usually assess to see if there is pain and stiffness on palpation of the bone (when they press firmly on the cuboid through the sole of your foot).

 They may also move your foot inwards and outwards to see if that elicits pain or get you to try and hop.